dtinth/chordbook/README.md

 - Chord blocks are colorized based on bass/root note, relative to tonic (similar to [Hooktheory](https://www.hooktheory.com/)’s color scheme).
 - Supports songs with speed and key changes.
 [Example](https://dtinth-chordbook.netlify.com/r9s1-021.html)

-## Philosophy
+## Development philosophy

 - No build tools needed.
 Just save and refresh.
-- Can be edited locally without needing a web server.
+- Can be edited and developed locally without needing any web server.
-- Can access quickly.
-I can open the chordsheet by double-clicking the `.html` file.
+- Can accessed quickly.
+I can open a chordsheet by double-clicking the `.html` file.

 ## Creating a chordsheet